-Please remember that this is a very unusual way to start a school year and that everyone will be quite anxious about the return to school and the changes which will need to be in place for at least the first few weeks back.
-It is going to be different and will take a little while for us all to adjust.
-Please be caring and patient with each other and your teachers and other staff you interact with.
+I am conscious that this is a very unusual way to start our school year and that some of you will have mixed emotions about your return to school and the changes which will be taking place for at least the first few weeks back.
+It is going to be a "new" normal for a period of time, which will take a little while for us all to adjust to, however rest assured we will have our best intentions to make your school experience just as enjoyable.
+Please be respectful, caring and patient with each other and staff during this time as we find our feet on some of these changes.